Pawel-Zygler/webdriverio-framework/README.md

 adds subcategory [object Object] products with clicking dropdown and validates items are in basket - resolve

 SCENARIOS(todo):
-As a user I want to see items in grid view and list view As a distributor, I want to buy 10 000 books.
+As a distributor, I want to buy 10 000 books.
 As a user I want to see if item has desired description As a user I want to see certain product has discount